 Email: uclh.

-The penile and urethral cancer support group meets every first Tuesday of the month (except for January and August) between 12pm and 1.30pm.
-You can join the group online (via Zoom) or attend face-to-face at the Cancer Centre.
-If you would like to find out more, please contact your CNS on 07852 219 921.
+Our penile and urethral cancer support group meets on the first Tuesday of every month (except January and August), from 12pm to 1.30pm.
+You can join the group online (via Zoom) or in person at the Cancer Centre.

 ‘It is really helpful to talk to other men who really get what I am going through.’